learn-co-curriculum/java-if-statement/README.md

 content of the `if` block.
 If the grade is less than 70, then the program will not execute the content of the `if` block.

-Let's take a look at this flow of control by running this program in the debugger.
+Let's take a look at this control flow by running this program in the debugger.
 We'll put a breakpoint at the `if` statement and enter in the grade `90`: